Our Blog

 Benefit #1 – Avoiding project failure

 A good logo questionnaire helps ensure that your design isn’t a massive fail.
+Simple as that.

 Benefit #2 – Easier sales

 It is way easier to sell to a client that tells you what they are out to achieve and what their preferences are.
+If you know your client’s vision, you are much more likely to seal the deal.

 Benefit #3 – Filtering bad clients

-You’ll get a sense of how organised and clear your prospective clients are with this questionnaire.
-Do they need a new brand?
-Are they disorganised and unclear in their communication?
-You can tease all of this out in your logo questionnaire.
 They may be rushing things and that may not bode well for you, or they may take ages to get back to you, giving you an indication that this may be how they approach the project when you get started.

 Benefit #4 – Setting cost expectations

 A logo questionnaire will also establish the client’s budget expectations.
 If it’s clear they need their brand redeveloped before they work with you on a logo, this is the time to raise this with the client.
-If they have unrealistic expectations in terms of pricing, you may want to refer them to someone else who may be a better fit.

-Tools to build your form
+Other tools to build your form

 Google Forms